panzerdp/dmitripavlutin.com/posts/174-javascript-enums/index.md

 ```
 [Open the demo.](https://jsfiddle.net/vqoj32h6/)

 `Sizes` is a class that represents the enum.
-The enum constants are static fields on the class, e.g. `static Small = new Season('small')`.
+The enum constants are static fields on the class, e.g. `static Small = new Sizes('small')`.

 Each instance of the `Sizes` class also has a private field `#value`, which represents the raw value of the enum.